dalibo/emaj/docs/en/alterGroups.rst

 Several types of events may lead to alter a tables group:

 * the tables group definition may change, some tables or sequences may have been added or suppressed,
-* one of the parameters linked to a table (priority, schema, tablespaces,...) may have been modified,
+* one of the parameters linked to a table (priority, tablespaces,...) may have been modified,
 * the structure of one or several application tables of the tables group may have changed, such as an added or dropped column or a change in a column type.

 Modifying a tables group in *IDLE* state